Rahul12Arora/HR-Interview-Preparation/README.md

 - I guided my group while creating projects in JavaScript, React and also helped them solving DSA problems.
 - I also realised that our group lacked communication between its members.
 So I arranged a weekly share and learn session, where every member had to speak about the part he/she is working on or completed with everyone.
 This challenge taught me that along with technology, proper communication drives a project to completion.

+## Walk Me Through Your Resume
+- Sure, I'd be happy to walk you through my resume.
+- To start, I completed my Bachelor's degree in Computer Science from IEM Kolkata in 2019.
+- I've unskilled my knowledge in various programming languages, libraries, frameworks and databases such as JavaScript, HTML, CSS, React, Node, Express, MongoDB and Java.
+- After that, I took up an online certification course in Web Development from Newton School where I learned about web technologies such as MERN Stack.
+During the course, I also worked on several projects, including the ones in my project.
+- Apart from this, I also participated in various coding competitions and hackathons, where I collaborated with other developers and gained knowledge about new technologies.
+I've solved a handful of DSA Problems which can be seen in my Leetcode profile.

 ## Are You Planning To Have Children
 - You know I'm not quite there yet.
 But I'd like to know more about the career progression at your company.
 Can you tell me a little bit more about that.